matscolt/rover-software/docs/src/getting_started/launching/launching.md

 ## Quick Start with Docker (Development Mode)

-1. **Navigate to the Rover Software Directory**: Open a terminal and navigate to the directory where the rover software is located.
+1. **Navigate to the Rover Software Directory**: Open a terminal and navigate to the directory where the rover software (on the rover) is located.
     ```bash
     cd /workspace/rover-software/docker
     ```
-2. **Run the Docker Container and Attach to It**: Start the Docker container that contains the rover software and attach to it.
+2. **Run the Docker Container and Attach to It**: Start the Docker container that contains the rover software in development mode and attach to it.
     ```bash
-    ./run.sh
+    ./run.sh rover --dev

-    ./attach.sh
+    # Attach to the running Docker container
+    docker exec -it rover bash
     ```
 3. **Build the ROS2 Packages**: Inside the Docker container, build the ROS2 packages to ensure everything is set up correctly.
     ```bash